roadtocode4u/spaceship/docs/interview/JavaScript/01-easy/01-easy.md

 <details>

-  <summary>What is LocalStorage in javascript ?</summary>
+  <summary>What is localStorage in Javascript ?</summary>
-  LocalStorage  is feature of web browser where we can store data permanantly even user closes or refreshes the web page .<br/>
+  localStorage  is feature of web browser where we can store data permanantly even user closes or refreshes the web page.<br/>
-  Data can not be share between two browser .for example if user store data in chrome brower it only visible for chrome not MicrosoftEdge.
+  Data can not be share between two browser.
+For Example if user store data in chrome browser it only visible for chrome not MicrosoftEdge.
-  In localstorage the value is store in key-value formatand values in Generic datatype like Number,boolean,string.
+  In localStorage the value is store in key-value formate values in generic datatype like number,boolean,string.

   <br/>

-**To Work with LocalStorage we have 4 Method :**
+**To Work With LocalStorage we have 4 Method :**

-**1.setItem(key,value) :** `setItem(key,value)` method is use for storing the data in LocalStorage.In this method their are two parameters : the `key` its represent the name of data and `value` it may be string,boolean,number or object .
+**1.setItem(key,value) :** `setItem(key,value)` method is use for storing the data in localStorage.
+In this method their are two parameters : the `key` its represent the name of data and `value` it may be string, boolean, number or object.

 **code:**